trokam/step2/README.md

 # Trokam Step 2

-Trokam is a project aimed to develop a fair online search engine.
+Trokam is an on-going project to develop an ad-free internet search engine, build on free software and funded exclusively on donations.

 ## License